fpagliughi/sockpp/README.md

 All code in the library lives within the `sockpp` C++ namespace.

+## Unreleased Features (in this branch)

+The work in this branch is proceeding to add support for IPv6 and refactor the class hierarchies to better support the different address families without so much redundant code.

+ - IPv6 support: _inet6_address_, _tcp6_acceptor_, _tcp_connector_, etc.
+ - (Breaking change) The _sock_address_ class is now contains storage for any type of address and follows copy semantics.
+Previously it was a non-owning reference class.
+That reference class now exists as _sock_addresss_ref_.
+ - Generic base classses are being re-implemented to use _sock_address_ and _sock_address_ref_ as generic addresses.

 ## What's new in v0.3

 Version 0.3 brings several new features: